-Harison’s Yellow (Rosa x. arisonii) is one of my favorite roses … old and with a rich history.
-Also known as the Oregon Trail Rose and the Yellow Rose of Texas.
+Harison’s Yellow is also known as the Oregon Trail Rose and the Yellow Rose of Texas.
 This beauty was lovingly taken by pioneer women across the wilderness to their new homes in the west … packed away with other valuables, tender cuttings and roots were stowed in buckets, rooted in potatoes and even in tea cups.
 I have heard Harison’s Yellow can be found all along the pioneer trail.
 Don’t you just love that!
-Roses are survivors!
+Roses are true survivors!

 Hybrid musk roses filled the air with intoxicating old rose fragrance!